canjs/can-control/docs/defaults.md

 ## Shared Properties

-New instances of a can.Control will create a shallow copy of the default options.
+New instances of a Control will create a shallow copy of the default options.
 Be aware as shallow copies keep a reference to object types, such as objects, maps and computes.

 ```
-var Sample = can.Control.extend({
+var Sample = Control.extend({
   defaults: {
     computedProp: can.compute(),
     primitiveProp: 'sample'